fawemimo-olukorede-A/fawemimo-olukorede-A/README.md

 ## 🎯 Goals & Interests

 - Master advanced Kubernetes orchestration and security practices.
-- Enhance expertise in Terraform, Bicep and Infrastructure as Code (IaC) automation.
+- Enhance expertise in Terraform and Infrastructure as Code (IaC) automation.
 - Contribute to open-source DevOps and cloud automation projects.
+- Stay ahead in cloud security and compliance best practices.
 - Expand knowledge in AI-driven DevOps automation.

 ---